Blog

 1. The Medium: What material will bring their vision to life?

-2. The Execution: How will the quality of the print align with their expectations?
+2. The Execution: How will the quality match their expectations?

-These concerns neatly align with the core factors that drive costs for print farms: material selection, print settings, and the amount of material extruded.
-By centering our pricing model around these elements, we create a system that's both comprehensive for providers and intuitive for customers.
+These map directly to the things that drive your costs: material selection, print settings, and the amount of material extruded.
+Build your pricing around these and you get a system that works for both sides.

-Let's say a customer wants to print a functional prototype.
-In a traditional model, they might struggle to understand why changing infill density affects the price.
-With our model, we can simply explain that both the weight of the print and the chosen quality level (which includes factors like infill) will influence the final price.
-This gives them clear control over the cost-quality trade-off.
-For instance, a lighter, lower quality print might be perfect for initial testing, while a heavier, higher quality version could be ideal for client presentations.
+Think about a customer printing a functional prototype.
+In a traditional model, they'd be confused about why changing infill density changes the price.
+With this approach, you can just explain that both the weight and the quality level (which includes factors like infill) affect the final price.
+They get clear control over the cost-quality trade-off.
+A lighter, lower quality print works great for initial testing.
+A heavier, higher quality version is perfect for client presentations.

 Bridging Understanding Through Familiarity

-The key to transparent pricing lies in leveraging concepts that customers already understand.
-Rather than delving into the technicalities of layer heights or infill percentages, we can present quality options in terms that resonate with everyday experiences.
-Think of how we choose photo print quality or select between draft and best quality on paper printers or in our factory slicing defaults.
-By offering simple, relatable quality tiers, we empower customers to make informed decisions without overwhelming them with technical jargon.
+Transparent pricing works best when you use concepts customers already get.
+Instead of talking about layer heights or infill percentages, present quality options in terms people recognize.
+Think about how you choose photo print quality, or pick between draft and best quality on a paper printer, or set up factory slicing defaults.
+Simple, relatable quality tiers let customers make informed decisions without drowning in jargon.

-Imagine a customer wanting to print a decorative vase.
-Instead of asking them to choose between 0.1mm and 0.2mm layer heights, we could offer "Standard" and "High Detail" quality options.
-They can easily understand that "High Detail" will cost more but provide a smoother finish, without needing to understand the technical aspects of layer height.
+Say a customer wants to print a decorative vase.
+Instead of asking them to choose between 0.1mm and 0.2mm layer heights, offer "Standard" and "High Detail" quality options.
+They immediately understand that "High Detail" costs more but gives a smoother finish.
+No technical knowledge required.

-It's worth noting that for larger customers or those with specific needs, we can still accommodate custom print settings.
-These can be integrated into our pricing model as one-off quality tiers, maintaining the simplicity of our system while offering the flexibility that experienced customers might require.
+For larger customers or those with specific needs, you can still support custom print settings.
+Just integrate them as one-off quality tiers.
+You keep the simplicity of the system while offering flexibility for experienced users.

-Moreover, by wrapping all costs together and expressing them in this simplified manner, we create a powerful advantage for our business.
-This bundled pricing approach makes it significantly more challenging for customers to directly price-shop our services against competitors.
-When a customer sees a straightforward per-gram price that includes all aspects of the service, it's not easily comparable to a competitor's breakdown of separate charges for material, machine time, and post-processing.
+Here's the thing: by wrapping all costs together this way, you create a real competitive advantage.
+This bundled pricing makes it much harder for customers to price-shop you against competitors.
+When someone sees a clean per-gram price that includes everything, they can't easily compare it to a competitor's itemized breakdown of material, machine time, and post-processing.

-This simplicity shifts the customer's focus from nitpicking individual cost components to appreciating the turnkey nature of the transaction.
-They're not just buying materials and machine time; they're purchasing a complete solution that takes their design from digital file to finished product with minimal hassle.
-This emphasis on simplicity and full-service value can be a significant factor in customer retention and satisfaction.
+This shifts the conversation from nitpicking cost components to appreciating the turnkey experience.
+They're not buying materials and machine time.
+They're buying a complete solution that takes their design from file to finished product with minimal hassle.
+That kind of simplicity drives real customer retention.

 The Power of Unification

-One of the most powerful aspects of this approach is its ability to unify various costs under a single, comprehensible umbrella.
-Labor, electricity, equipment depreciation - all these factors can be thoughtfully incorporated into the pricing of materials and quality tiers.
-This doesn't mean oversimplifying the complexities of running a print farm.
-Rather, it's about presenting those complexities in a format that customers can easily grasp and apply to their projects.
+One of the best parts of this approach is how it lets you fold various costs into a single, understandable number.
+Labor, electricity, equipment depreciation: all of it gets thoughtfully incorporated into material pricing and quality tiers.
+This isn't about oversimplifying what it takes to run a print farm.
+It's about presenting those costs in a way customers can actually grasp.

-Consider a print farm that has higher electricity costs due to their location.
-Instead of adding a separate "energy surcharge" that confuses customers, they can slightly increase their material prices across the board.
-Customers still see a simple, per-gram price, while the print farm covers their increased overhead.
+Say your farm has higher electricity costs because of location.
+Instead of tacking on a confusing "energy surcharge," you slightly increase material prices across the board.
+Customers still see a simple per-gram price.
+You still cover your overhead.

-This unified approach also allows for straightforward implementation of bulk pricing.
-For instance, we could offer tiered pricing based on order volume.
-Imagine filament we are buying for $16/kg.
-Our deepest discount below still covers a 10x multiplier on materials, but ensure your deepest discounts cover costs as well as your targeted minimum profit margin.
+This unified approach also makes bulk pricing straightforward.
+You can offer tiered pricing based on order volume.
+Imagine filament you're buying for $16/kg.
+Your deepest discount still covers a 10x multiplier on materials, but make sure your deepest discounts cover costs as well as your targeted minimum profit margin.

 Cost of material = $0.016/gram ($16/kg)